Breastfeeding and Bottle Feeding

 Live Vaccines and Breastfeeding

-There is some evidence suggesting that live vaccine virus can be transmitted via breast milk to infants under two months of age e.g. yellow fever.
-Expert advice should be sought before live vaccines are administered to women who are breastfeeding infants under nine months of age.
+There is some evidence suggesting that live vaccine virus can be transmitted via breast milk to infants, however the advice whether vaccination is appropriate or not will be dependent on the particular vaccine being considered, the disease risk at your destination and the age of your baby.
+Expert advice should be sought before live vaccines are administered to women who are breastfeeding infants..

 Inactivated Vaccines and Breastfeeding